Selling Your Business – Processes and Procedures as Tangible Assets

 Operating a business is stressful and lonely and it’s easy to get lost in the day-to-day challenges.
 General Counsel, P.C., knows this well and our team can help you build and realize its value.

-Decide what you want your business future to be and call General Counsel, P.C. for a free consultation and legal checkup on your company’s operations, stress points, structure, HR as a strategic element of your business and team needs so you can grow a great business – a living company that can survive and thrive in the future.
+Decide what you want your business future to be and call General Counsel, P.C. for a consultation and legal checkup on your company’s operations, stress points, structure, HR as a strategic element of your business and team needs so you can grow a great business – a living company that can survive and thrive in the future.

 When it comes to selling your business, General Counsel P.C. has the expertise, skill and – the real key – unique experience of running companies as C Level Executives that makes a difference when advising our clients on: (i) structuring operations for efficiency and legal protection (which means more value); (ii) administration (not just overhead but value added elements); and (iii) Sales/Marketing (proper incentive based compensation causing the behavior that drives results without getting you caught in a lawsuit).